Raihan139/Web-Shop/README.md

           }
         },
         API: {
-          baseUrl: ''  // Leave empty for now — will be updated in Module 7 }
+          baseUrl: ''  // Leave empty for now, will be updated later }
       };